 If you don’t understand something, ask for help!
 This can be someone at home, your form tutor, your teacher or you can even join our Year 7 homework club in the common room.

 Remember WHY You’re Doing It

-The whole point of homework is to help information stick in your mind.
+The whole point of independent learning is to help information stick in your mind.

-Remember that homework is helping you to learn.
+Remember that independent learning is helping you to learn.